mchini/dev-brain-lab/content/opportunities/postdoc-ad/index.md

 ## What We Offer

 - Competitive salary funded by the FNRS
-- Two-year contracts with the possibility of a one-year extension (2+1 years)
+- Two-year contract with the possibility of a one-year extension (2+1 years)
 - A supportive and collaborative research environment
 - Commitment to work-life balance and a family-friendly environment
 - Beautiful forest surrounding the lab, great bike commuting possibilities